venureddyj/CS2024/README.rst

 Security Engineering Lab
 ====================================

-This is a web application developed in Python / Flask / SQLite that has two faces.
+This is a web application developed in Python / Flask / SQLite.

-**GOOD**: Tries to code with secure development best practices in mind.

-**BAD**: Tries to code like (possibly) you. :p

-Is developed has a laboratory for the following courses:

-Secure Development of Securetia (https://www.securetia.com/cursos.html) Secure Development of EducaciónIT (https://www.educacionit.com/curso-de-desarrollo-seguro)

-But you can use it has you want (MIT License)

 OWASP Application Security Verification Standard